jantiegges/sentry-cloudflare-bug-reproduction/README.md

 # Sentry Cloudflare Pages Bug

-This repository is a demonstration of a bug in Sentry's integration with Cloudflare Pages.
+This repository is a demonstration of a bug when adding Sentry to a Next.js project which is then build with @cloudflare/next-on-pages.
+This massively bloats up the bundle size, making it impossible to deploy.

 Related issue: https://github.com/cloudflare/next-on-pages/issues/860